kndrvt/trade-bot/README.md

 for Deribit.com exchange stock.

 ### Requirements

 - Python 3.8
 - Docker SDK for Python 4.4

 ### Run

 1) Move to the project root directory.
+   Rewrite ```config.yaml``` according to your wishes.
+   Also, it is necessary to add your authentication data.

+2) You can launch ```run.sh``` for quick starting.
+   It contains commands for 3 and 4 steps.

-   Create a trade bot docker image from Dockerfile using following commands:
+3) Create a trade bot docker image from Dockerfile using following commands:
 ~~~bash
 # if you have image named 'tradebot'
 docker rmi tradebot